rgl-epfl/cholespy/README.md

 analysis step run *once* when building the solver for fast solving on the GPU [[1]](#references).

-It achieves comparrable performance as other frameworks, with the dependencies nicely shipped along.
+It achieves comparable performance as other frameworks, with the dependencies nicely shipped along.

 ![Benchmark](tests/benchmark.jpg)